eclipse/epsilon-website/mkdocs/docs/doc/articles/epsilon-in-ecore/index.md

-# Using Epsilon for ECore Validation, Setting and Invocation Delegation
+# Using Epsilon for Ecore Validation, Setting and Invocation Delegation

+!!! note
+    This Feature is available in versions >= 2.5.0

 EMF provides three delegation mechanisms that enable functionality not directly supported by EMF to be delegated to a technology that can support it.